Ghana national football team: History

-In the 2015 Africa Cup of Nations, it reached the final, to be denied the title on penalties against Ivory Coast.
-While its 2017 Africa Cup of Nations campaign ended in a 4th-place finish - the third one in 4 consecutive editions of the tournament - in the qualifiers for the 2018 World Cup, it finished behind Egypt and Uganda in their final group.
-At the 2019 Africa Cup of Nations, it was eliminated by Tunisia in the Round of 16.
-In 2021, Rajevac was brought back, and the team ended up failing to win a match at the 2022 Africa Cup of Nations where it lost 2–3 to debutants the Comoros after an André Ayew red card to finish bottom of its group and thus fail to progress beyond the group stage for the first time since 2006.
-It drew 0–0 vs Nigeria and drew 1–1 in Nigeria to qualify for the 2022 FIFA World Cup on the away goals rule.
+In the 2015 Africa Cup of Nations, they reached the final, being denied the title on penalties against Ivory Coast.
+While their 2017 Africa Cup of Nations campaign ended in a 4th place finish, they finished behind Egypt and Uganda in their final group qualifiers for the 2018 FIFA World Cup.
+At the 2019 Africa Cup of Nations, they were eliminated by Tunisia in the round of 16.
+In 2021, manager Rajevac was brought back, but the Black Stars ended up failing to win a match at the AFCON where they lost 2–3 to debutants the Comoros after an André Ayew red card to finish bottom of their group, failing to progress beyond the group stage for the first time since 2006.
+They drew 0–0 in a match against Nigeria and drew 1–1 in Nigeria to qualify for the 2022 FIFA World Cup on away goals.
+During the 2022 FIFA World Cup, Ghana lost their first match against Portugal 3–2.
+They earned their first and only victory in their second match against South Korea by the same scoreline.
+A victory against Uruguay was required for a spot in the round of 16 in a rematch of the 2010 quarter-final; Ghana instead lost 2–0 and thus finished bottom, while Uruguay was eliminated as well, as a result of South Korea upsetting Portugal.

-Team image
+Ghana failed to qualify for the 2025 Africa Cup of Nations, for the first time since 2004, as they finished bottom of the group below Angola, Sudan, and Niger.

+Culture

 Kits and crest

+The official jersey colours for the Black Stars are white for home games and yellow for away games.

-Adopted following the independence of Ghana in 1957, the black star has been included in its kits.
+Adopted following the independence of Ghana in 1957, the black star has been included in the Black Stars' kits.
 The Black Stars kits were sponsored by Puma SE from 2005, with the deal ending in 2014.

-The Black Star kit is used instead of the original gold, green, and red coloured association football kit based on the colors of the Ghana flag.
-The Black Stars have used an all-white and partly black kit which was worn from the years 1957 to 1989 and from 2006 until December 2014.

-Between 1990 and 2006 the Ghana national 3 team used the kit in the colours of the national flag of Ghana, with gold, green and red used, as in the team's crest and also known as the Pan-African colours.
+Between 1990 and 2006 the Ghana national team used the kit in the colours of the national flag of Ghana, with gold, green and red used, as in the team's crest and also known as the Pan-African colours.
 The gold with green and red kit concept and design was used in the 60s and 70s, and designed with gold and green vertical stripes and red shoulders.
 An all black second kit was introduced in 2008 and in 2015, Black Stars' gold-red-green coloured kit and all black coloured kit is to be reassigned to the position of 1st and 2nd kits following the induction of a brown with blue and gold coloured Black Stars 3rd kit in 2012.

 The team's kit for the 2014 FIFA World Cup was ranked as the best kit of the tournament by BuzzFeed.